 "We're excited to form a long-term partnership with AMD to deploy efficient inference compute and deliver personal superintelligence," Meta founder and CEO Mark Zuckerberg said in the company's announcement.
 "This is an important step for Meta as we diversify our compute.
 I expect AMD to be an important partner for many years to come."

 The timing couldn't be more critical.
 Meta has been burning through compute resources at unprecedented rates as it scales up its AI ambitions, from large language models powering chatbots across WhatsApp and Instagram to the company's broader vision of what Zuckerberg calls "personal superintelligence" - AI agents that understand and anticipate individual user needs.
-The company's existing infrastructure, heavily reliant on Nvidia GPUs, has struggled to keep pace with demand while competitors like Microsoft and wage their own AI arms race.
+The company's existing infrastructure, heavily reliant on Nvidia GPUs, has struggled to keep pace with demand while competitors like Microsoft and Google wage their own AI arms race.